Court Rejects Committee’s Proposal to Merge Jukun-Kona Ruling Houses

 The presiding judge, Justice Silas Haruna recently delivered the judgement in Jalingo, the Taraba State capital, a decision that averted the crisis in the kingdom.

-Yakubu added that some people wanted to put the entire kingdom into a serious crisis, which he observed, might cost lives and properties.
+Yakubu added that some people wanted to put the entire kingdom into a serious crisis, which according to him, might cost lives and properties.

 He, however, thanked God for the decision of the court that rejected the recommendation of the committee, which recognised Badoni’s family as one of the royal families in Jukun Konna Kingdom, due allegedly of their intimacy to Taraba State Governor, Mr. Darius Ishaku.